eliaz02/Rendering-Project/README.md

-# OpenGL Rendering Engine
+# Simple Rendering Engine

-A modern C++ rendering engine built with OpenGL, featuring deferred rendering, shadow mapping, and a flexible Entity-Component-System architecture.
+A modular C++ rendering engine built with OpenGL, featuring shadow mapping and a flexible Entity-Component-System architecture.
+Currently implements deferred rendering with plans for additional rendering backends.

+## Disclaimer

+This project was created for learning purposes, so the code style varies throughout different files as my understanding evolved during development.
+The handling of external dependencies like Assimp and GLEW may not follow best practices - I opted to include them directly in the project to ensure ease of setup and compilation.

 ## Features